Gbemisola19/01-fcc-cat-photo-app/README.md

 # FCC Cat Photo App

-> This is a project about cat photo app which gives information about cats
+This is a project build with some html elements such as "ol" ordered list "ul" unordered list etc .

+>

 ![cat photo](app_screenshot.png)

-Additional description of the project and its features.
+The project contains some cat informations as well with some descriptive words .

 ## Built With